 Restorative Dental Services

-At Family Dental Care in Prince George, we offer a full range of restorative dental services including fillings, bridges, crowns, dentures, gum therapy, and TMJ treatment.
+At Family Dental Care in Prince George and Vancouver, we offer a full range of restorative dental services including fillings, bridges, crowns, dentures, gum therapy, and TMJ treatment.

 What is Restorative Care?